Department of Homeland Security is going to have a press availability there.

 They already vote and did the way they behave.

-I'm just asking, uh, Mark, do you think that march was in any way infectious and wanted to make other women who are maybe not on the same page as these women, you think of excited of it.
+I'm just going to ask you, Mark, do you think that march was in any way infectious and wanted to make other women who are maybe not on the same page as these women became excited about?

 Yeah, I want in this movement.